psarando/shire-reckoning/README.md

     >
     > -- J.R.R.
 Tolkien, The Lord of the Rings Appendix D

-2. The Kings' Reckoning was founded in Númenor, and started reckoning from the first year of the Second Age (S.A.).
+2. The Kings' Reckoning was established in Númenor, and started reckoning from the first year of the Second Age (S.A.).
 Both the [Kings' and Shire Reckoning followed leap-year rules similar to the Gregorian calendar](#reckoning-start-dates), but the slight difference in leap-day rules is enough to cause dates between these calendars and the Gregorian calendar to gradually drift apart over the millennia